Provable Diffusion Posterior Sampling for Bayesian Inversion: Convergence Guarantee

-The proof of Lemma~\ref{lemma:error:decomposition} can be found in Appendix~\ref{section:proof:error:decomposition}.
-Lemma~\ref{lemma:error:decomposition} decomposes the posterior sampling error into three distinct components: \begin{enumerate}[label=(\roman*)] \item The \textbf{posterior score estimation error} quantifies the discrepancy between the true posterior score $\nabla\log q_{t}(\cdot|\vy)$ and its Monte Carlo estimator $\what{\vs}_{m}^{S}(t,\cdot,\vy)$ defined in~\eqref{eq:posterior:score:estimate}.
-Section~\ref{section:convergence:score} provides a detailed convergence analysis, demonstrating that this error increases as the early-stopping time $T_{0}$ approaches zero. \item The \textbf{warm-start error} measures the difference between the true terminal posterior density $q_{T}(\cdot|\vy)$ and its estimator $\what{q}_{T}^{U}(\cdot|\vy)$ obtained through the warm-start procedure~\eqref{section:method:warm:Langevin:score}.
+The proof of Proposition~\ref{proposition:error:decomposition} is deferred to Appendix~\ref{section:proof:error:decomposition}.
+Proposition~\ref{proposition:error:decomposition} decomposes the posterior sampling error into three distinct components: \begin{enumerate}[label=(\roman*)] \item The \textbf{posterior score estimation error} quantifies the discrepancy between the true posterior score $\nabla_{\vx}\log q_{t}(\cdot\given\vy)$ and its Monte Carlo estimator $\hat{\vs}_{m}^{S}(t,\cdot,\vy)$ defined in~\eqref{eq:posterior:score:estimate}.
+Section~\ref{section:convergence:score} provides a detailed convergence analysis, demonstrating that this error increases as the early-stopping time $T_{0}$ approaches zero. \item The \textbf{warm-start error} measures the difference between the true terminal posterior density $q_{T}(\cdot\given\vy)$ and its estimator $\hat{q}_{T}^{U}(\cdot\given\vy)$ obtained through the warm-start procedure~\eqref{section:method:warm:Langevin:score}.
 This error is analyzed in Section~\ref{section:convergence:warm:start}. \item The \textbf{early-stopping error} $\calO(\sigma_{T_{0}}^{2})$ captures the error introduced by terminating the reverse process at time $T-T_{0}$ rather than $T$.
 This error decreases as $T_{0}$ approaches zero, creating a fundamental trade-off with the posterior score estimation error.
 The optimal selection of $T_{0}$ to balance these competing effects is addressed in Section~\ref{section:convergence:main}. \end{enumerate}